Zucchini Bread Muffins (Moist, Easy, and Perfectly Spiced)

 Notes

-Whether you are working through a bumper crop of summer zucchini or just craving something homemade and comforting, these muffins deliver every single time.
+Whether you are working through a bumper crop of garden zucchini or just craving something cozy and homemade, these zucchini bread muffins deliver every single time.
+Moist, spiced, and endlessly adaptable, they are the kind of recipe you will come back to all season long.

 Frequently Asked Questions